xxuejie/animagus/README.md

 Note this project is still in fast development phase, the AST used is not yet in a stable state.
 We might modify it to add more capabilities.

+We will continue to add docs here explaining how this project works once the AST is in a relatively more stable state, but if you want to get a taste right now, here's the [slide](https://github.com/xxuejie/animagus/blob/master/docs/A%20new%20dapp%20framework.pdf) for an introductory talk on animagus.

 # How to Run

 We've packed a small [example](https://github.com/xxuejie/animagus/tree/master/examples/balance) that can aggregate balances of different accounts in CKB.
 This can help overcome some of the challenges brought by CKB's unique flexibility.